 - Digital marketing communications should be placed only in media where at least 71.6% of the audience is reasonably expected to be of the legal purchase age.

-- Digital marketing communications on a site or web page controlled by the brand advertiser that involve direct interaction with a user should require age affirmation by the user prior to full user engagement of that communication to determine that the user is of legal purchase age.
+- Digital marketing communications on a site or web page controlled by the brand advertiser that involves direct interaction with a user should require age affirmation by the user prior to full user engagement of that communication to determine that the user is of legal purchase age.

 - User-generated content on a site or web page controlled by the brand advertiser must be monitored and moderated on a regular basis.